Ron Blomberg: Universal DH’s time has come

 When Ron Blomberg became Major League Baseball’s first designated hitter in 1973, the Yankees’ converted first baseman was certain the American League’s experiment of hitting for the pitcher would not last beyond one season.

-Forty-five years later, it is an American League staple.
-Blomberg’s identity is forged as the first DH and his only surprise is that it has yet to be adopted by the National League.
-“They will have it soon,’’ Blomberg predicted.
+Forty-five years later, it is an AL staple.
+Blomberg’s identity is forged as the first DH, and he’s surprised it has yet to be adopted by the National League.
+“They will have it soon,’’ Blomberg said.
 “There’s too much pressure.’’

 Major League Baseball Players Association chief Tony Clark raised the DH volume last week, saying a growing number of players want it for both leagues.
-Commissioner Rob Manfred seemed to douse the flames by saying the two unique styles of play appeal to fans.
+Commissioner Rob Manfred seemed to douse the flames by saying the different styles of play appeal to fans.

-However, Manfred’s position has been somewhat fluid — he has spoken for and against it — and baseball has steadily moved over the years toward unification by eliminating league presidents, ushering in interleague play and employing one set of umpires to rotate between leagues.
+However, Manfred’s position has been somewhat fluid — he has spoken for and against it — and over the years baseball has moved steadily toward unification by eliminating league presidents, ushering in interleague play and employing one set of umpires to rotate between leagues.

+Gene Orza, former chief officer of the Players Association, thinks the impetus for the NL to implement the DH may come from Manfred, who is 59.

 Evidence gathering of sorts continues on why the universal DH should be adopted.
 Mets manager Mickey Callaway was ready to go for it in May after Jacob deGrom went on the disabled list with a hyperextended elbow just by taking a swing.
-And the AL is not thrilled with their pitchers hitting in interleague play, either.
-Against the Mets on June 10, Yankees starter Masahiro Tanaka strained both hamstrings going from third base to home on a sacrifice fly.
+The AL is not thrilled with having its pitchers hit in interleague play, either.
+Against the Mets on June 10, Yankees starter Masahiro Tanaka strained his hamstrings scoring on a sacrifice fly.
 He missed a month.

-The DH initially started out as a landing spot for aging and injured players but later had star quality in Reggie Jackson, Frank Thomas and Paul Molitor, all of whom were able to extend what turned out to be Hall of Fame careers.
+The DH started as a landing spot for aging and injured players but later had star quality in Reggie Jackson, Frank Thomas and Paul Molitor, who were able to extend what would be Hall of Fame careers.
 Former Red Sox star David Ortiz appeared in 2,408 games, 2,029 as a DH, according to baseballreference.com.

 Blomberg was freezing between at-bats in the dugout on the historic DH day and headed for the clubhouse, where he listened to the game on the radio and ate kielbasa, part of the postgame meal being prepared for the visiting players.
 “I’m thinking this isn’t so bad,’’ he said.